 She smiles.
 She knows.

 She knows that he can feel the muscles in the small of her back clench and release as she resists the urge to squirm.
 A distant part of her brain is blaring klaxon-like in her head.
 Here she is, straddling a man she met ohhh, maybe two hours ago, in very frightening circumstances, skirt rucked up on her thighs, panting like an adolescent, in plain sight of everyone in the house.
 She tells that part of her brain to shut the hell up.
-Thank God the storm shutters have made the house so dark.
+Thank God the storm shutters and plywood have made the house so dark.

 She leans in closer, breathing along his neck, memorizing his scent, running her cheek along the long stretch of muscle there.
 Before she can think about it, her tongue touches the hollow of his throat, to taste the skin there.
 She wonders vaguely what other parts of him taste like.
 A sudden recklessness seizes her, and she leans down just a fraction, brushing his lips with hers, licking delicately along his lower lip.
 He sucks in a breath against her lips, and then she feels him go all still, not breathing at all.